7th International Islam & Liberty Conference

 Islamic Case for Religious Freedom

-Organized by Islam & Liberty Network Foundation Malaysia
+Organized by the Islam & Liberty Network Foundation Malaysia

 Supporters: Network for a Free Society, Atlas Network